Eddington luminosity: Derivation

 where $M_\bigodot$ is the mass of the Sun and $L_\bigodot$ is the luminosity of the Sun.

-The maximum luminosity of a source in hydrostatic equilibrium is the Eddington luminosity.
+The maximum possible luminosity of a source in hydrostatic equilibrium is the Eddington luminosity.
 If the luminosity exceeds the Eddington limit, then the radiation pressure drives an outflow.

 The mass of the proton appears because, in the typical environment for the outer layers of a star, the radiation pressure acts on electrons, which are driven away from the center.
-Because protons are negligibly pressured by the analog of Thomson scattering, due to their larger mass, the result is to create a slight charge separation and therefore a radially directed electric field, acting to lift the positive charges, which are typically free protons under the conditions in stellar atmospheres.
+Because protons are negligibly pressured by the analog of Thomson scattering, due to their larger mass, the result is to create a slight charge separation and therefore a radially directed electric field, acting to lift the positive charges, which, under the conditions in stellar atmospheres, typically are free protons.
 When the outward electric field is sufficient to levitate the protons against gravity, both electrons and protons are expelled together.

 Different limits for different materials

 The derivation above for the outward light pressure assumes a hydrogen plasma.
 In other circumstances the pressure balance can be different from what it is for hydrogen.

 In an evolved star with a pure helium atmosphere, the electric field would have to lift a helium nucleus (an alpha particle), with nearly 4 times the mass of a proton, while the radiation pressure would act on 2 free electrons.
 Thus twice the usual Eddington luminosity would be needed to drive off an atmosphere of pure helium.

-At very high temperatures, as in the environment of a black hole or neutron star, high energy photon interactions with nuclei or even with other photons, can create an electron-positron plasma.
-In that situation the combined mass of the positive-negative charge carrier pair is approximately 918 times smaller (the proton to electron mass ratio), while the radiation pressure on the positrons doubles the effective upward force per unit mass, so the limiting luminosity needed is reduced by a factor of ≈ 918×2.
+At very high temperatures, as in the environment of a black hole or neutron star, high-energy photons can interact with nuclei, or even with other photons, to create an electron–positron plasma.
+In that situation the combined mass of the positive–negative charge carrier pair is approximately 918 times smaller (half of the proton-to-electron mass ratio), while the radiation pressure on the positrons doubles the effective upward force per unit mass, so the limiting luminosity needed is reduced by a factor of ≈ 918×2.

 The exact value of the Eddington luminosity depends on the chemical composition of the gas layer and the spectral energy distribution of the emission.
 A gas with cosmological abundances of hydrogen and helium is much more transparent than gas with solar abundance ratios.
-Atomic line transitions can greatly increase the effects of radiation pressure, and line driven winds exist in some bright stars (e.g., Wolf-Rayet and O stars).
+Atomic line transitions can greatly increase the effects of radiation pressure, and line-driven winds exist in some bright stars (e.g., Wolf–Rayet and O-type stars).